lolaodelola/lits-blog/content/posts/five-years-on.md

 3. I don't like every technology I use, and that's okay.
 It doesn't mean I'm a hater, I don't have to like everything (hi, react 😒).

-4. Giving back and feeding into the community is one of the best things I can do with my skills.
-Whether it's teaching, mentoring, or pro-bono/discounted work for people doing important things, this is not only the best way to learn, but the best way for me to see real impact.
+4. Giving back and pouring into the community is one of the best things I can do with my skills.
+Whether it's teaching, mentoring, or pro-bono/discounted work for people doing important, world-improving things, this is not only the best way to learn, but the best way for me to make societal impact.

 5. I am a talented engineer/developer/coder.
 I can explain difficult concepts to non-tech people, I can learn difficult concepts and implement them, I know where to look for answers, & I'm better at asking questions.